sr-magicturtle/orbital25-LoadAndBehold/README.md

 "Skip Sign In" is there for ease of access during testing,
 but you'll be unable to scan the QR code, as it requires the user's credentials to function
-features will also not be shwon to their full extent
+features will also not be shown to their full extent

 ## platforms
 firebase authentication: stores creds for authorised ppl